escambron/hep101-docs/docs/programming.rst

 The short version: Learn `GNU Emacs
 <https://www.gnu.org/software/emacs/>`_.

-The longer version: It's very useful to be comfortable with either `Emacs <https://www.gnu.org/software/emacs/>`_ or `Vim
+The long version: It's very useful to be comfortable with either `Emacs <https://www.gnu.org/software/emacs/>`_ or `Vim
 <https://www.vim.org/>`_ (or both!).
 These are very old text editors
 that are both very powerful and almost always installed on every UNIX